 HT4527: iTunes: How to move your music to a new computerLearn about iTunes: How to move your music to a new computer

-These are two possible approaches that will normally work to move an existing library to a new computer.
+If you still have the computer with your original library these are two possible approaches that will normally work to move an existing library to a new computer, without needing to export and import playlists.

 - Backup the library with this User Tip.